bcgov/jag-rsbc-digital-forms-viirp-integration/README.md

 	- clean install package

-- Launch the **digitalforms-VIIRP-api** from the Boot Dashboard.
+- Launch the **digitalforms-api** from the Boot Dashboard.

 **2. Using command line**

-- Run in order:
+- From the digitalforms-api level,  Run in order:

 ```
 mvn clean install -Pdefault-profile